mcrooks65/mcrooks65.github.io/_posts/2018-04-19-2nd_portfolio_project_-_mvc_sinatra_app_-_gamedev_manager.markdown

 ![](https://i.imgur.com/U4BDBOw.png)

-It took a long time to find my stride on this project, as Ifound myself having to constantly go back and review materials I may have rushed through, but in the end there's no better way to affirm all the knowledge than to force yourself to bring it all to the table in one massive project starting from scratch.
+It took a long time to find my stride on this project, as I found myself having to constantly go back and review materials I may have rushed through, but in the end there's no better way to affirm all the knowledge than to force yourself to bring it all to the table in one massive project starting from scratch.
 This might be my preferred method of learning.
 I might only get a surface level of knowledge during the labs and lectures, and don't really start getting everything down until project time, or perhaps this was just a particularly cumbersome section.
 Whatever the case, i'm proud of what i've achieved so far and am looking forward to seeing how Rails changes the game yet again, as it is i believe an order of magnitude more powerful than Sinatra as a web application framework.
 Just what does that mean?
 Tune in to the next entry to find out!